12 Emerging Education Trends (2024 & 2025)

 MasterClass has stood out from many educational platforms with their high profile instructors.

 This unconventional approach has paid off big time for MasterClass.
-They raised $225 million on a $2.75 billion valuation.
+They've raised over $400 million to date.

 With MasterClass seeing unprecedented success, expect to see more education platforms tap into big-name instructors for their courses in the coming years.